Nikita Dragun: Arrest

 Nguyen was arrested on November 7, 2022, after police claimed they found her roaming around a swimming pool at The Goodtime Hotel in Miami Beach, Florida, wearing only underwear and spraying police and security personnel with water.
 According to the police report, officers were called in response to a report of a person acting in a "highly disorderly fashion" and causing a disturbance.
 She was charged for misdemeanor disorderly conduct, misdemeanor battery, and felony battery on a police officer.
 Nguyen was taken into custody at the Turner Guilford Knight Correctional Center in Miami-Dade County with a $2,000 bond.
 She claimed she was placed into a men's prison despite her gender identity.

-Officials from the Miami-Dade Corrections & Rehabilitation Department disputed Nguyen's account, saying during Nguyen's booking process she was first held in an open seating area, then in a one-person holding cell.
+Officials from the Miami-Dade Corrections and Rehabilitation Department disputed Nguyen's account, saying during Nguyen's booking process she was first held in an open seating area, then in a one-person holding cell.